ParasP41/iBlog/Remain.md

 2.My email will @{something}.com

-3.setup cors

-4.handler raw pdf at frontend
+4.handler raw pdf at frontendzz

-5.Profile Update Controller
+Future Plans,
     Auth
         Auth Inhasment like while update the User Profile i should ask for the password verification, Login with Google and gitHub or Both,
         Mobile Number OTP Verification with like updating the user profile login with OTP etc